 or abolish the copyright system.
 Students will be expected to

+course.
 Materials will consist of Cohen et al., Copyright in a Global Information Economy, and a set of ancillary readings available through the course homepage.

 Stay in touch